Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Composing distributed representations

 \subsection{Compositional Distributional Semantics}

-In distributional semantics, \emph{models-that-compose} have the name of \emph{compositional distributional semantics models} (CDSMs) \cite{baroni2014frege,Mitchell:Lapata:2010} and aim to apply the principle of compositionality \cite{Frege,Montague:1974} to compute distributional semantic vectors for phrases.
+In distributional semantics, \emph{models-that-compose} have the name of \emph{compositional distributional semantics models} (CDSMs) \citep{baroni2014frege,Mitchell:Lapata:2010} and aim to apply the principle of compositionality \citep{Frege,Montague:1974} to compute distributional semantic vectors for phrases.
 These CDSMs produce distributional semantic vectors of phrases by composing distributional vectors of words in these phrases.
 These models generally exploit \emph{structured or syntactic representations} of phrases to derive their distributional meaning.
 Hence, CDSMs aim to give a complete semantic model for distributional semantics.

 As in distributional semantics for words, the aim of CDSMs is to produce similar vectors for semantically similar sentences regardless their lengths or structures.
-For example, words and word definitions in dictionaries should have similar vectors as discussed in \cite{fabio2010-2}.
+For example, words and word definitions in dictionaries should have similar vectors as discussed in \citep{fabio2010-2}.
 As usual in distributional semantics, similarity is captured with dot products (or similar metrics) among distributional vectors.

-The applications of these CDSMs encompass multi-document summarization, recognizing textual entailment \cite{DBLP:series/synthesis/2013Dagan} and, obviously, semantic textual similarity detection \cite{agirre-EtAl:2013:*SEM1}.
+The applications of these CDSMs encompass multi-document summarization, recognizing textual entailment \citep{DBLP:series/synthesis/2013Dagan} and, obviously, semantic textual similarity detection \citep{agirre-EtAl:2013:*SEM1}.

-Apparently, these CDSMs are far from \emph{composable} distributed representations that can be \emph{interpreted} back.
+Apparently, these CDSMs are far from having \emph{concatenative compositionality }, since these distributed representations that can be \emph{interpreted} back.
 In some sense, their nature wants that resulting vectors forget how these are obtained and focus on the final distributional meaning of phrases.
 There is some evidence that this is not exactly the case.